apollographql/apollo/docs/source/references/engine-proxy.md

 }
 ```

 > **Note:** This example is for AWS Lambda specifically, for which we have a special `origins` type.
-Other cloud functions are supported with the standard HTTP invocation, and for non-AWS cloud functions see [the standalone docs](#option-3-running-a-standalone-proxy-with-docker) for instructions on settup up the Engine proxy as a standalone API gateway to your cloud function.
+Other cloud functions are supported with the standard HTTP invocation, and for non-AWS cloud functions see [the standalone docs](#option-3-running-a-standalone-proxy-with-docker) for instructions on setup up the Engine proxy as a standalone API gateway to your cloud function.
 For full configuration details see [proxy config](/references/proxy-config/).

 The Engine proxy will invoke the Lambda function as if it was called from Amazon's [API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-set-up-simple-proxy.html#api-gateway-simple-proxy-for-lambda-input-format), and the function should return a value suitable for [API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-set-up-simple-proxy.html#api-gateway-simple-proxy-for-lambda-output-format).